 What is ISSCENS?

-Then, complete an application at NASA’s OSSI site.
-Include all application materials to your OSSI application.
-Be sure to use the same email address at both sites.
-Please complete this step whether or not you think you will be interested in the internship.
+- Submit an application through NASA’s OSSI site.
+Be sure to include all application materials and use the same email address for both the UVACSE and OSSI sites.
+Please complete this step even if you are unsure if you will accept the internship.

-Please note, you will not be able to search for "ISSCENS" on the OSSI website.
-Instead, apply to a NASA internship based on your research interests.
+Please note: You will not be able to search for "ISSCENS" on the OSSI website.
+Instead, simply apply to a NASA internship based on your research interests.

 Register with UVACSE and submit all of your application materials to this site.
 Non-citizens are not eligible for NASA internships.

 Information about specific courses and/or informal transcripts as requested.
 Email addresses for two references.
 Once the applicant's part is completed and submitted, references will receive private URLs to access the recommendation forms.
 A statement of intent is also required.
 The applicant should write a short explanation of how the ISSCENS program and NASA internship fit with his/her career goals.

 Dates for Summer 2015